leighlars/slapjack/README.md

 </p>

-More gifs can be found in the file [readme-images](https://github.com/leighlars/slapjack/tree/master/readme-images).
+More gifs can be found in the folder [readme-images](https://github.com/leighlars/slapjack/tree/master/readme-images).

 ## Reflection